kruftindustries/Noise-Spectral-Density/README.md

 - Periodogram for direct spectral estimation
 - Basic statistical functions

-These implementations prioritize clarity and understanding over performance, making the code excellent for educational purposes.

 ## Performance Note

 Due to the pure Python implementation of FFT and other algorithms, this version will be slower than the NumPy/SciPy version for large datasets.
 For production use with large datasets, consider using the version with NumPy/SciPy dependencies.